MA Program in Chinese Studies FAQ

 A: Yes, you can.
 Please direct your email to firstname.lastname@example.org

 A: First, send in your application by March 15th at the latest.
-We will contact the shortlisted candidates and set up appointments for the interviews in April.
+We will contact the shortlisted candidates and set up appointments for interviews in April.
 In case you are not in Germany, we can also conduct the interview via Skype.
 After the interview we take about one week to notify you whether you have been accepted.
+In a second step the admitted candidates will have to formally apply with the International Office by July 15th at the latest.
+BA graduates of Chinese universities will also have to get their documents certified (APS screening).

 Q: When do I get the admission letter?

 A: After being accepted following a successful interview, we will send out the letters of admission in May.
-If you are an EU citizen, you can directly use this to enroll at our university.
-Non-EU citizens have to first send verified copies of all their necessary documents to the International Office of the university by June.
-They will get another formal admission letter from the International Office with which they can then enroll around the end of June.
+If you are a German citizen, you can directly use this to enroll at our university.
+Other nationals have to first send verified copies of all their necessary documents to the International Office of the university by July 15th at the latest, but ideally by June.
+They will get another formal admission letter from the International Office with which they can then enroll around the end of July.

 Q: Is the focus of this program on contemporary or pre-modern China?

-A: This is your own choice.
-Please state in your letter of motivation which track (contemporary or pre-modern) you want to take.
+A: Both are part of the program and it is your own choice which one you select as your focus.
+Please state in your letter of motivation which track (contemporary or late imperial) you wish to take.

 A: Yes.
-In fact, you will have to take classes on both, but by selecting your field of specialization you decide in which of the two you will take more seminars.
+In fact, you will have to take classes on both, but by selecting your field of specialization you decide in which of the two you will take more courses.
 This refers to content-related classes as well as to the methodology class in the 2nd term.
+You will also write your MA thesis in the chosen track.

 Q: If I select the contemporary track of the program, will I still have to take classical Chinese?

-A: Yes, you will.
-We feel that in order to do research on China (no matter on which period) you should be able to read sources from the pre-modern history of China as well.
+A: We encourage you to do so, because we feel that in order to do research on China (no matter on which period) you should be able to read sources from pre-modern China as well.
+You may also substitute Japanese classes for classical Chinese, or, in fact, do both.

-Q: If I select the pre-modern track of the program, will I still have to take modern Chinese classes?
+Q: If I select the late imperial track of the program, will I still have to take modern Chinese classes?

 A: Yes, you will.
-If you want to do research on pre-modern China, then you have to be able to read secondary sources on Chinese history.
+If you want to do research on pre-modern China, then you have to be able to read secondary sources on Chinese historical subjects.
 And most that is published on this topic is written in modern Chinese.

-Q: Why do I have to take Japanese classes for a program in Chinese Studies?
+Q: Why are Japanese classes part of a program in Chinese Studies?

-A: The Japanese class is meant to bring you from beginner’s level to a level of language proficiency on which you can look for interesting Japanese sources on China.
+A: Japanese is an important auxiliary language in Chinese Studies.
+The Japanese class is meant to bring you from beginner’s level to a level of language proficiency on which you can look for relevant Japanese sources on China.
 You will be surprised how much research on China is published (only) in Japanese.

 Q: Do I have to know Chinese, before I start the program?